spokestack/spokestack.io/content/docs/Android/speech-pipeline.md

 draft: false
 ---

-If you've read any of our other documentation, you know that the speech pipeline is the main way you interact with Spokestack.
+If you've read any of our other documentation, you know that the speech pipeline is the main way you interact with Spokestack's speech recognition and wakeword.
 This guide is here to explain in a little more detail how the Android version of Spokestack uses this architecture to recognize wakewords and user speech.

 ## What _is_ it?

 As the name implies, `SpeechPipeline` is a collection of distinct modular components that work together to process user speech.
 It uses the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) (via the `SpeechPipeline.Builder` class) to handle its potentially complex configuration.
 In short, the pipeline receives audio via an _input class_ and sends it through a variable number of _stages_, each of which performs some form of processing and optionally dispatches events back through the pipeline.
-The stages interact with the pipeline via a shared `SpeechContext`; each stage may alter this context; for example, a wakeword detector may set `isSpeech` to `true`, signalling that the last frame of audio represented speech.
+The stages interact with the pipeline via a shared `SpeechContext`; each stage may alter this context; for example, a voice activity detector may set `isSpeech` to `true`, signalling that the last frame of audio represented speech.

 All pipeline processing is done on a background thread to avoid blocking the UI.